ITEP & SRTS Grant Resources

 The questions below were asked during our 2022 and 2020 webinar series and responses are grouped by webinar into the following categories.
 To easily find what you’re looking for, we recommend searching this page (Control+F) for keywords relevant to your question.

-Webinar 1 FAQ: General Grant Information, Sponsors & Applicants, TIP Requirements, Government Resolution & Community Support Requirements, GATA Requirements, Application Support, Local Match, Reimbursement, Scoring, Project Eligibility (General, Detailed), Engineering & Design Requirements, Past Funding.
+FAQ Categories from 2022: General Grant Information, Sponsors & Applicants, TIP Requirements, Government Resolution & Community Support Requirements, GATA Requirements, Application Support, Local Match, Reimbursement, Scoring, Project Eligibility (General, Detailed), Engineering & Design Requirements, Past Funding.

 - ADA – American Disabilities Act